 The rules governing when a prisoner is released vary depending on the length of the sentence and when the offence was committed.
 For sentences under two years the rules changed on 1 February 2015.

 For offences committed on or after 1 February 2015, those who are over 18 years who receive a determinate sentence of at least 2 days but less than 2 years will be released on licence half way through their sentence.
 They will be on licence until the end of their sentence, with an additional period of post-sentence supervision.
-This is to ensure that all offenders for sentences under two years are supervised for a period of 12 months.
+This is to ensure that all prisoners for sentences under two years are supervised for a period of 12 months.

 Please see the table below for examples of the changes to sentences depending on when the offence was committed.